rajneshwarsingh/NodeJS-CRUD/README.md

-# nodejs-CRUD is the sample CRUD project in node.js with MongoDB
+# NodeJS-CRUD is the sample CRUD project in node.js with MongoDB

 ## Project Run Commands